Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Methodology

 \subsection{Problem Definition}

-Compositional text-to-image (T2I) generation models prompts as sets of concepts $c = {c_1, \dots, c_n}$, where each $c_i$ represents a sub-component like an object or attribute~\citep{liu2022compositional}.
-Our work focuses on \textbf{directional action relations} formalized as triplets $c=(s,r,o)$, where subject $s$ performs action $r$ on object $o$ (e.g., ``a mouse chasing a cat'').
-Specifically, we aim to investigate generation of \textbf{rare compositions} (e.g., ``mouse chasing cat'').
-Concretely, a composition $c_R = (s_R, r, o_R)$ is rare when there exists a reversed frequent composition $c_F = (s_F=o_R, r, o_F=s_R)$ (i.e., cat chasing mouse'') such that the frequency in training data $\mathcal{D}$ differs greatly: $p_\mathcal{D}(c_F) \gg p_\mathcal{D}(c_R)$.
+In compositional generation, prompts include sets of concepts $c = {c_1, \dots, c_n}$, where each $c_i$ represents a sub-component like an object or attribute~\citep{liu2022compositional}.
+This work focuses on \textbf{directional action-based relations} formalized as triplets $c=(s,r,o)$, where subject $s$ performs action $r$ on object $o$ (e.g., ``mouse chasing a cat'').
+A composition $c_R = (s_R, r, o_R)$ is rare when its reversed composition $c_F = (s_F=o_R, r, o_F=s_R)$ (i.e., ``cat chasing mouse'') appears much more frequently in the training data $\mathcal{D}$, i.e., $p_\mathcal{D}(c_F) \gg p_\mathcal{D}(c_R)$.
 We estimate $p_{\mathcal{D}}(\cdot)$ using LLMs' semantic plausibility, which correlate with data frequency~\citep{kauf-etal-2024-log,pedinotti-etal-2021-cat}.

-We first propose a novel benchmark noted as \textit{RoleBench}.
-Through a comprehensive analysis on RoleBench, we find that there is a directional bias in both pre-trained T2I models and compositional generation methods.
-Specifically, models often default to the \textit{frequent} composition (e.g., ``cat chasing mouse'') when generating \textit{rare} compositions (e.g., ``mouse chasing cat'').
-We term this behavior \textbf{role-collapse} $p_\theta(x \mid c_R) \approx p_\theta(x \mid c_F)$, where $\theta$ represents the model parameters.
-We conjecture that this behavior is due to the \textbf{significant directional bias in the training data}, causing models to ignore specified directional roles.
-Interestingly, we observe that even complex compositional generation methods that first generate each concept separately, then use prior spatial information such as bounding boxes, fail to mitigate such compositional biases.